Virtual Pool (video game): Gameplay

-Also featured is a licensed soundtrack, music ranging from rock to country, with regular sounds effects for striking the balls, and hitting rails.
+Also featured is an original soundtrack, music ranging from rock to country, with regular sounds effects for striking the balls, and hitting rails.

 Release

 Pre-release versions of the 1995 PC version of Virtual Pool were leaked.
 The authorized production version of the game a different code named than that of the leaked copies.
 According to IPC the stolen version was "being offered for sale at some swap meets, computer fairs and small retail shops" and "contain a defective software program which will not operate properly."

-The game was released successfully for DOS and Windows in 1995, with plans to port the game to the Sega Saturn, PlayStation and Mac.
+The game was released for MS-DOS and Windows in 1995, with plans to port the game to the Saturn, PlayStation, and Mac.
 The game was successfully released worldwide for PlayStation and Mac in 1997, after the release of Virtual Snooker.
 However, the planned Saturn release was eventually cancelled, for unknown reasons.
 Before cancellation, the release was scheduled for May 1997, around the time of release of the PlayStation release in Europe.

 Some time after the release of the sequel Virtual Pool 2, both games were re-packaged as a two-in-one CD-ROM jewel case edition (i.e., a bargain bin version without a box), called the "Virtual Pool 1 / Virtual Pool 2 Bundle" Before the release of Virtual Pool 2, the game sold over 2 million copies.